devlin-25/password-validator/README.md

 ## 🎯 Discount Rule

-CartSim currently applies a **10% discount** when the subtotal reaches:
+Habung currently applies a **10% discount** when the subtotal reaches:

 ```text
 Rp500.000